tardisx/linkwallet/README.md

 ## Docker

-* Copy the docker-compose.yml-sample to a directory somewhere
+* Copy the `docker-compose.yml-sample` to a directory somewhere
-* Rename to docker-compose.yml and edit to your needs
+* Rename to `docker-compose.yml` and edit to your needs
+  * In most cases, you only need to change the path to the `/data` mountpoint.
 * Run `docker-compose up -d`

 ## Binary

 * Download the appropriate binary from the releases page
 * Install somewhere on your system
-* Run ./linkwallet -db-path xxxx.db where xxxx.db is the location of your bookmarks database (will be created if it does not exist)
+* Run `./linkwallet -db-path /some/path/xxxx.db` where `/some/path/xxxx.db`
+  is the location of your bookmarks database (will be created if it does not yet exist)

 ## Source